-A call centre is a centralised division that answers and makes calls from both existing and new consumers.
-Call centres can be found on the premises of an organisation or are outsourced to another business that handles calls on a speciality basis.
+A call centre is a centralized division that answers and makes calls from both existing and new consumers.
+Call centres can be found on the premises of an organization or are outsourced to another business that handles calls on a speciality basis.
 The Industrial Automation Course in Chennai is a rigorous programme that aims to cover all the fundamental ideas needed to create fully operational Electrical Automation Projects.
 And it will enable the students to explore industrial automation firsthand and in-depth.

 Call Centre’s Importance